zzulueta/mslearn-ai-agents/Instructions/03-agent-custom-functions.md

 # Use a custom function in an AI agent

 In this exercise you'll explore creating an agent that can use custom functions as a tool to complete tasks.
 You'll build a simple technical support agent that can collect details of a technical problem and generate a support ticket.

+> **Tip**: The code used in this exercise is based on the for Azure AI Foundry SDK for Python.
+You can develop similar solutions using the SDKs for Microsoft .NET, JavaScript, and Java.
+Refer to [Azure AI Foundry SDK client libraries](https://learn.microsoft.com/azure/ai-foundry/how-to/develop/sdk-overview) for details.

 This exercise should take approximately **30** minutes to complete.